Guide

 Dual-action UV protection safeguards wood from sunlight damage — critical when you’re building at Montana elevations where UV intensity jumps 4% every 1,000 feet.
 The mold, mildew, and algae-resistant finish matters in valleys where morning fog lingers and snow sits against siding for months.

 Works on pressure-treated lumber, cedar, hardwoods plus stone, masonry, brick, concrete.
 That versatility means one product handles the deck, the fence, and the retaining wall blocks.
-The clear finish preserves the look of new wood, though can have a slight yellow/amber tint in the can that may show on very light wood.
+The Natural tone preserves the look of new wood, though it can have a slight yellow/amber tint in the can that may show on very light wood.

 Application Reality Check